 For most of computing history, software could only do what it was explicitly programmed to do.
 Rules had to be written.
 Logic had to be encoded.
 Every edge case had to be anticipated.
-This made software powerful but fundamentally brittle.
+This made software powerful but brittle.
 The moment a situation fell outside the rules, the system broke.

 This is why LLMs became the central infrastructure bet for enterprise AI.
 Not because they are the final form of intelligence, but because they eliminated the bottleneck that had constrained automation for decades: the need for explicit programming.

 An LLM can be directed with natural language, generalize to new situations, and operate across virtually any domain.
 That flexibility is unprecedented.
 But reasoning well requires knowing the right things.
 This is precisely where their architecture creates constraints that matter enormously in production.

 If you prefer to start with a visual walkthrough, we have also covered this topic in depth on video — watch it here.
 Otherwise, let's get into the RAG architecture.